John Oscroft (cricketer, born 1846): Career

 Oscroft was a batsman, who occasionally bowled roundarm fast.
 Oscroft made his first-class debut in 1867, as a replacement for the injured George Parr.
 It was a county match between Nottinghamshire and Middlesex, and Oscroft made scores of 0 and 3.
 In 1868, Oscroft made an appearance for Beeston Cricket Club against Wirksworth Cricket Club.
 Oscroft score 0 opening the batting, ad took two wickets.
 The following year, Oscroft represented the All England Eleven along with his brother William; the match against a United All England Eleven was in benefit of George Anderson, and was heavily rain-affected.
 Oscroft did not bat or bowl, although he took a catch to dismiss George Summers.
 Oscroft also played professional cricket for Wellington College, and in 1872, Oscroft umpired a one-day match between Accrington and Burnley.
 He also played club cricket in Lancashire and Yorkshire.

 Personal life

 Oscroft was born on 24 March 1846, in Arnold, Nottinghamshire, England.
-He was the brother of William Oscroft, who later captained Nottingamshire.
+He was the brother of William Oscroft, who later captained Nottinghamshire.
 Aside from cricket, he owned a pub in Arnold.
 He died on 15 June 1885 of liver cirrhosis.